 - Azure SQL Database

-About Michael Jankowski-Lorek
+About Dr. Mike Jankowski-Lorek

-Michael Jankowski-Lorek is a data scientist, solution architect, developer and consultant.
+Dr. Mike Jankowski-Lorek is a data scientist, solution architect, developer and consultant.
 He designs and implements solutions for databases, data analysis and natural language processing.

-Michael is interested in Big Data, High Availability and real time analytics especially when combined with machine learning and artificial intelligence or natural language processing.
+Mike is interested in Big Data, High Availability and real time analytics especially when combined with machine learning and artificial intelligence or natural language processing.